cyr1k/solar/README.md

 ## Solar Solver Commentary

 In order to demonstrate my web development abilities and my interest in the subject matter, I developed a frontend for NREL's PVWatts calculator, which allows users to estimate how much a PV system would save them for a given location.
 I used BootStrap and JQuery since I am familiar with these libraries and can see that you make use of them as well.
 I leveraged Google's Maps/Places API to autocomplete addresses and allow users to see them on a familiar Maps UI.
-My goal was for the form to be faster and more intuitive than NREL's official frontend, and thought it is still rough around the edges, I think I have achieved that goal.
+My goal was for the form to be faster and more intuitive than NREL's official frontend, and though it is still rough around the edges, I think I have achieved that goal.

 The problem with getting into a project that's actually fun / interesting is that it's hard not to be ambitious and excited about features (at some expense to code quality).
 Although I don't think there is any truly egregious code, it still needs more work than I can deliver right now.
 The code could stand to be refactored a bit, there are many features I would still like to implement, and many aspects of the code I would not consider ready for production (validation, error handling, user guidance, etc.).
 It had been a while since I've done development of this nature and it was quite fun (and potentially actually useful to me) so I hope to expand on it outside of this exercise!